WillBrubaker/awesome-surveys/README.txt

 == Changelog ==

+= v1.4.4 =
+1. Improved handling of non-English characters in the 'Survey Results' tab.

 = v1.4.3 =
 1. Bug fix - after re-ordering of questions, the 'edit question' & 'delete question' buttons would act on the wrong question.
 Thanks wordpress.org user vexweb for pointing this out.